Vextrove/vextrove_terrain_datapack/README.md

 A 256 block tall lush cave world.
 Ranges from -192 to 64

 ## To-do List
+ - Fix dimensions
+ - Update density functions
+ - Update images
+ - Update underground foliage
+ - Add back skylands and aether
+ - Ensure everything looks as it did previously

  - Underground Snow in icy biomes
  - Optimize stone type generation
  - Look into generating different biomes at different vertical levels in the Nether
- - Get Soulsand Valley to generate Skeleton skulls on the floor again
+ - Get Soulsand Valley to generate Skeleton skulls
  - Generate large quartz crystals in the highest part of the Nether Wastes
- - Get Chorus Trees to generate underneath overhangs again
+ - Get Chorus Trees to generate underneath overhangs
  - Investigate Coral
- - Investigate density_factor and density_offset
  - Figure out why Swamps are generating so damn many small Brown Mushrooms
+ - Figure out why Mushroom Fields don't generate small red mushrooms
  - Generate Shroomlight on the underground Mushroom Island ceiling
  - Underground Lilypads in Swamp
  - Look into increasing variation in tree height
- - Get Beta terrain working as intended
+ - Get Beta terrain dimension
- - Learn more about structures/custom structures so I can use them to do more things
+ - Learn about custom structures

-### Website
+### Reconsider
- - Customize discussions page
-### On hold until new customization options become available
  - Raise cloud height in the 1024 and 4064 block tall world types - Cloud height is hard-coded (last checked 21w20a)
  - Get structures to generate above y: 128 (particularly in the Nether) - Structures are hard-coded to generate at specific ranges of y levels (last checked 21w20a)
  - Get [Brown Mooshrooms](https://static.wikia.nocookie.net/minecraft_gamepedia/images/4/4e/Brown_Mooshroom_JE2.png) to spawn naturally on Mushroom Islands - Can't configure mob spawns with specific data values (last checked 21w20a)